jeffsp/SPOC/README.md

       [ ] -f force merge
       [ ] -size threshold = 16 (X number of point clouds), don't merge
           if area increases by more than a factor of this threshold
-* [ ] spoc neighbors: get indexes of neighbors within a radius [ ] Set in extra fields 0-7
-      [ ] Save to a text file
-      [ ] Save the nearest K neighbors
-      [ ] Randomly select K neighbors within the radius [ ] Set a random seed
 * [ ] spoc octree: break into files arranged as an octree, access/create spoc files -z Don't break on z value (create quadtrees)